Contrast-Security-OSS/docs/content/installation/setup/New-customer-implementation-guide.md

 ### Protect

 Start by turning on Protect for an application being attacked as part of a security assessment.
 By default, all Protect rules are in Monitor mode.
 Notice which attacks Protect is able to rebuff and log.
 Based on your environment and requirements, teach Protect about any IPs that should be implicitly trusted and added to the Trusted Hosts list, or automatically blocked and added to the Blacklist.
-Begin to switch any appropriate rules to Block mode in order to make your applications self protecting.
+Begin to switch any appropriate rules to Block mode in order to make your applications self-protecting.
 Once you’re comfortable with this workflow, include Protect in deployment web servers.

 ## APIs
 Contrast includes APIs to give programmatic access to a myriad of features and functions.
 The APIs, return objects and flows for using APIs and objects are available on the [Contrast RESTful API page](https://api.contrastsecurity.com).